Choosing Enough: Quieting the Inner Critic and Redefining Success with Self-Compassion

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What does the post mean by 'enough'?
+What does the post mean by choosing enough?

-How does the post suggest quieting the inner critic?
+How can self-compassion quiet the inner critic?